fareast555/MPC_CharacterLimitedTextField/README.md

 2. In Storyboard > Identity Inspector > Custom Class, select the MPC_CharacterLimitedTextField class from the pull down.

-To cast this class on an existing UITextField example, if you create a MPC_CharacterLimitedTextField property called MPC_textField (for example), you could use it to cast your existing UITextField:
+To cast this class on an existing UITextField, if you create a MPC_CharacterLimitedTextField property called MPC_textField (for example), you could use it to cast your existing UITextField:
     self.MPC_textField = (MPC_CharacterLimitedTextField *)self.textField;